Electric Pressure Cooker Chili

 1 cup water

 I use the saute function to brown the ground beef along with the celery and onion.
 Add the spices and brown well.
-Drain and return to IP.
+Drain and return to EPC.
 Add remainder of ingredients and stir well.
-Set the IP to manual or pressure cook on high pressure(default) for 20 minutes.
+Set the EPC to manual or pressure cook on high pressure(default) for 20 minutes.
 Allow to NPR for 10-15 minutes.
 Open vent to remove any remaining pressure and carefully open lid.
 Stir.
 If Chili is runnier than you like, simply set to saute for a few minutes to cook down to desired consistency.
 Serve with shredded cheddar, sour cream and a slice of warm cornbread for the full Fall effect!

 There just isn’t much better than chili that has steeped for hours on top of the stove.
 Wait, yes there is, some that has cooked in just over 30 minutes!
-With the Instant Pot, you don’t sacrifice flavor when saving time.
+With the Electric Pressure Cooker, you don’t sacrifice flavor when saving time.
 That is one of the most wonderful things about it.
 You get all of the flavor but with half of the effort.
 Today, when we work and run from here to there, that is important.
 You can fit a healthy homemade meal in an already cramped schedule.
 As always, let us know if you made the recipe and send us a pic!